thesteve0/boot-geode-weather-checker/README.md

 It requires an environment variable:
-1. `nomics_api_key` set to your nomics API key.
+1. `openweather_api_key` set to your openweather API key.
 It is recommended that you set this up through a configmap/secrets in the kube namespace running the service.
 When running locally, put in a environment variable
 2. It uses SpringBoot application profiles.
 If you want to run in dev mode with a web server you need to add:
     `-Dspring.profiles.active=dev`

     As a JVM parameter

+## requirements
+geode v 1.14.4
+Spring boot v 2.6.6
+SDG v 2.6.3
+SBDG 1.6.6

 @TODO
 2. Get it to send the results as an update to our Gemfire instance